driessenslucas/researchproject/user_manual.md

 ### Training

-- Use the provided pre-trained model or train a new one using the `train.py` script.
+- Use the provided pre-trained model or train a new one using the [train](./train.py) script.
-- The `train.py` script can be run either on a PC or the RPI itself.
+- The [train](./train.py) script can be run either on a PC or the RPI itself.
 - The script will ask you if you want to save the model.
-If you do, it will be saved in the `models` folder.
+If you do, it will be saved in the [models](./models) folder.

 ### Usage